Kaulig Racing: Car No. 13 history

 Kaulig Racing announced that they will field a third car on a part-time basis with Xfinity driver Chandler Smith driving for five races starting with the Daytona 500 with sponsorship for that race coming from Quick Tie.
-Smith failed to make the Daytona 500 after finishing 18th in Duel 1 of the 2023 Bluegreen Vacations Duels.
+Smith failed to make the Daytona 500 after finishing eighteenth in Duel 1 of the 2023 Bluegreen Vacations Duels.
+Smith made his official Cup debut at Richmond, finishing seventeenth.
+On March 9, the team announced dirt racer Jonathan Davenport would be driving the entry in his Cup Series debut at the Food City Dirt Race.
+He finished 36th in the race.

+In 2024, A. J. Allmendinger would drive No. 13 in the road course races when Shane van Gisbergen was driving the No. 16.
+Allmendinger made his first start in the No. 13 at Circuit of the Americas, where he finished sixth.
+Allmendinger would drive the car at Chicago and Watkins Glen, but failed to finish both races with an accident at Chicago and suffering a transmission failure at Watkins Glen.

-On March 9, the team announced dirt racer Jonathan Davenport would be driving the entry at the Food City Dirt Race.
+In 2025, it was announced that Will Brown would drive the No. 13 Chevrolet at the Chicago Street Race.